OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 - Develop a chatbot that can answer common user questions, provide information about the app's functionality, and assist with problem-solving.
 - Test and fine-tune the chatbot before integrating it into the app.
 - Release an app update with chatbot support and inform users about the new option for getting help via chat.

+# Plan for Ongoing Maintenance and Support

+## 1. Documentation Preparation
+### Technical Documentation
+- **System Architecture**: Description of the main components and their interactions.
+- **Databases**: Database structure, including ER diagrams.
+- **API**: Documentation for all APIs, including methods, parameters, and usage examples.
+- **Code**: Detailed comments in the code, explanations of key algorithms and decisions.

+### User Documentation
+- **User Manuals**: Guides for end-users of the application.
+- **FAQ**: Frequently Asked Questions and answers.

+## 2. Conducting Trainings
+### Technical Training for the Support Team
+- Overview of architecture and code.
+- Setting up the development and testing environment.
+- Understanding use cases and test scenarios.
+- Resolving potential issues and bugs.

+### End-User Training
+- Overview of application functionality.
+- Hands-on sessions on using the main features.
+- Q&A session.

+## 3. Setting Up Support Environment
+### Code Repositories
+- Transfer access rights to repositories.
+- Set up CI/CD for automatic deployment of new versions.

+### Development and Testing Environment
+- Creation and setup of local and test environments.
+- Instructions for developers on configuring their workstations.

+### Bug Tracking and Project Management Systems
+- Transfer access to bug tracking systems (e.g., Jira, Trello).
+- Setup process for submitting and resolving issues.

+## 4. Ongoing Maintenance and Support
+### Update Schedule
+- **Regular Updates**: Plan and schedule for regular updates and improvements.
+- **Bug Fixes**: Systematic approach to identifying, prioritizing, and fixing bugs.
+- **Feature Releases**: Schedule for the release of new features and enhancements.

+### Monitoring and Performance
+- **Monitoring Tools**: Set up and configure monitoring tools to track system performance and health.
+- **Performance Metrics**: Define key performance indicators (KPIs) and establish benchmarks.
+- **Alerts and Notifications**: Configure alerts for critical system issues.

+### User Support
+- **Support Channels**: Provide multiple channels for user support, including email, chat, and phone.
+- **Ticket Management System**: Implement a system for managing user requests and issues, ensuring timely resolution.
+- **Knowledge Base**: Develop a knowledge base with articles and tutorials to assist users in troubleshooting common issues.

+### Backup and Recovery
+- **Backup Plan**: Regularly back up critical data and system configurations.
+- **Disaster Recovery**: Develop and test a disaster recovery plan to ensure business continuity.

+## 5. Transition to New Ownership (if applicable)
+### Project Valuation
+- Conducting a project valuation.
+- Preparing a presentation for potential buyers.

+### Legal Aspects
+- Preparing the sale agreement.
+- Agreeing on the terms of intellectual property transfer.

+### Transition Period
+- Supporting the new team in the initial stages.
+- Collaborating with the new company to integrate their branding and interface changes.

+## Conclusion
+Ensuring ongoing maintenance and support requires a comprehensive plan involving detailed documentation, thorough training, robust support infrastructure, and proactive monitoring.
+It is also crucial to have a structured update schedule and user support system to maintain the application's reliability and performance over time.